asnhck12/messaging-app-frontend/README.md

-# Messaging App Backend
+# Messaging App

-Messaging App Backend Work In Progress
+A Messaging App, with features to send messaeges to other individuals, groups and a Global chat all users have access to.

+This was built with a PreSQL, Express, React and Node stack.